 - Now check Windows 10 running smoothly, there is no more 100 CPU usage.

 Make Sure Windows Have Latest Drivers Installed

 Device drivers play a major role in Windows system performance.
 And you must have the latest updated drivers installed on your system to run Windows 10 smoothly.
-So If installed driver software corrupted or incompatible with current Windows 10 version you may face slow performance.
-We recommend to check and update driver software especially for Graphics card, Network adapter and any other removable disk drive.
+So If the installed driver software corrupted or incompatible with the current Windows 10 version you may face slow performance.
+We recommend check and update driver software especially for Graphics cards, Network adapters and any other removable disk drive.

 - To check and update the driver software (example display driver) on Windows 10

 - Press Windows + X and select device manager,